 The Preservation Society of Newport County's Fellows Program offers scholars, emerging, and mid-career professionals the opportunity to conduct focused research and undertake projects inspired by and relevant to the Preservation Society’s mission, strategic plan and annual goals.

-The Program supports scholars and emerging professionals as annual fellows-in-residence in addition to shorter-term, regional non-residential fellowships for mid-career professionals.
+The Program supports scholars and emerging professionals as annual fellows-in-residence.
 As defined by the Preservation Society, Fellows undertake comprehensive projects, conduct scholarly research, deliver lectures, and generate publications and other deliverables within specified areas including, but not limited to curatorial practice, exhibition design, material culture, public history, collections management, education and public practice, interpretation, landscape design history, public horticulture, and preservation policy.

 The Program’s goals are to: